jswebguru/Stock-decision/README.md

 Acknowledgments go to the authors of the original research article for their groundbreaking work, which served as the inspiration for this project.
 Additionally, thanks to the creators of the `yfinance`, `mplfinance`, and `Roboflow` tools for their invaluable resources.

 ## Disclaimer
-**Important:** ChartScanAI is intended to be used as an informational tool only.
+**Important:** Stock-Decision is intended to be used as an informational tool only.
 Users are advised to use this tool in conjunction with their own research and professional financial advice.